-Updates on implementation of the standard will be provided on this page.
-It is the responsibility of the Designated Manager and pharmacy professionals to ensure they stay up to date by reviewing this page and College communications regularly.
+It is the responsibility of Designated Managers and pharmacy professionals to ensure that they stay up-to-date by reviewing this page and College communications regularly.

 About the Standards

-These standards effectively replace the College’s 2006 Guideline for Compounding Preparations and NAPRA’s Guidelines for Pharmacy Compounding (2006).
+These standards have replaced the College’s 2006 Guideline for Compounding Preparations.